SzymonMs/SzymonMs/README.md

 # Hello there 👋

 I am Szymon and I come from Poland.
 I am a Master of Science in Engineering of automation and robotics with a specialization in vision systems.
-Nowadays I work in electroenergetic company as a Power Quality Specialist.
+Nowadays I work in electroenergetic company as a Electronic Specialist in Power Quality project.
+I work with power quality analayzer and SCADA system for these devices.

 🌱 I’m currently learning many different fields of electronics, programming of STM32 microcontrollers, AI, CNN, python, control theory and system identification, DSP, Matlab, vison system, electroenergetics and many others.